 - Equipment: The same text for each child.
 This may be from the Anthology, a SR text in the LAB, or any other suitable books/reading sheets at their reading level.
-You can use Grade 1, Grade 2 or Grade 3 materials.
-The learners should be able to read 97% of the words (all but one or two words on a short page; four words on a longer page). - Do one or two of the following activities according to the needs of the group. - Do not provide a text that is too difficult to read as this is counterproductive.
+You can use Grade 1, Grade 2 or Grade 3 materials. - Do not provide a text that is too difficult to read as this is counterproductive.
+Learners should not struggle with more than one word on a short page or four words on a longer page.